ibm-cloud-docs/power-iaas/cloud-connections-CLI.md

 Power Systems Virtual Server supports multiple service instances from the same account.
 However, only a single service instance can use a Cloud connection.
 If you want to configure a setup with multiple service instances for the same account and if you want these multiple service instances to share a Cloud connection, open a [Service Ticket](/docs/power-iaas?topic=power-iaas-getting-help-and-support).

-When you are performing multiple Cloud connection tasks, numerous actions within a task can timeout.
+When you perform multiple Cloud connection tasks, numerous actions within a task can time out.
 When the timeout occurs, the tasks are completed in the background and the changed status might not be reflected immediately.
 You can run the commands again and the status will be updated to complete.
 {: note}

 ## Creating Cloud connections